aalihodzic5/TMS/README.md

 # TMS – Transport Management System

 TMS is a web application designed for freight transport organization and logistics management.
-The system allows users to search available transport routes, manage transport offers, compare jobs, track operations, and organize transport-related activities through a centralized platform.
+The system allows users to search available transport routes, manage transport offers, compare jobs, and use AI-assisted analysis to identify the most profitable transport opportunities.

 ## Key Features